MainSourcesMongo

 })

-Script Variables
+Script variables

-• target-database: The name of the database you want to replicate from.
+Replace strong-password with a unique password and target-database with the database you want to replicate from.

 Create a dedicated user for Supermetal: